blackberry/bbUI.js/README.md

 ## Downloads

 You can find both the necessary JavaScript and CSS files for your application in the _**pkg**_ directory.
-These include both the full version and minified versions of the bbUI files.
+As of v0.9.5 these include both the full version and minified versions of the bbUI files.
 The **samples** directory will give you examples of how to use the bbUI toolkit.

 <table>
 <tr>